ILikeCodingg5565/Stoogle/README.md

 Stoogle is a high-level information grabber that **fully bypasses Uncoverit**.
 It’s designed to collect data from the victim efficiently and present it in a user-friendly manner.

+## 🚫 Currently COOKIE LOGGER is patched
+- I will fix this soon

 ## ⚡ Features

 - 🛰️ **Uncoverit Bypass:** Complete bypass for seamless information gathering.